TySchultz/SwiftStore/README.md

     - what happens when trying to insert past the count limit
 * [ ] Create a protocol describing behavior based on caching events
     - for example, a callback for expired data or callback for successfully retrieving from cache
+* [ ] pass in encryption policy or encryption provider

 ## At a Glance